-Additionally, but separately from the Acceleration Coach and Educator Support grant program, the NJDOE will use funds reserved under section 2001(f)(1) of the ARP to support the costs of assessments designed to measure student readiness to engage with grade-level learning, including the Start Strong assessments and a Kindergarten Readiness Assessment.
-These assessments are important tools in the State and LEA's approach to developing evidence-based interventions to address the academic impact of lost instructional time.
-As outlined in section A.3, various data on the academic, social, emotional, and mental health needs of students will be available to NJDOE to help continuously evaluate the State's educational needs.
+Additionally, but separately from the Acceleration Coach and Educator Support grant program, the NJDOE will use funds reserved under section 2001(f)(1) of the ARP to support the costs of assessments designed to measure student-readiness to engage with grade level learning, including the Start Strong-assessments and a Kindergarten Readiness Assessment, professional learning initiatives to bolster foundational literacy and research-based student supports.
+These assessments initiatives are important tools strategies in the State and LEA's approach to implementing evidence-based interventions to address the academic impact of lost instructional time.
+As outlined in section A.3, various data on the academic, social, emotional, and mental health needs of students will be available to NDOE to help continuously evaluate and respond to the State's evolving educational needs.